mafaldaaires/Connect-Four/Readme.md

-# Connect_ Four
+# Connect-Four

-#### To play ConnectedFour against an AI opponent, first choose a search algorithm: minimax, alphabeta_pruning, or MCTS algorithm.
+#### To play Connect-Four against an AI opponent, first choose a search algorithm: minimax, alphabeta_pruning, or MCTS algorithm.

 #### To play with minimax:
 Make sure you have the files Game.py and minimax.py.